 Microgreens are a popular choice for those who want to grow their own plants at home.
-They are also an excellent choice if you don’t have much space because they take up little room, while providing an abundance of nutritious microgreens food for your family.
+They are also an excellent choice if you don’t have much space because they don’t take up much space.

 Do Microgreens Regrow After Cutting?